barbarasagredo/my-portfolio/README.md

 # Project portfolio

-My name is Bárbara, [this]() is my portfolio where you can find my contact and we will finally talk.
+My name is Bárbara, [this](https://barbarasagredo.netlify.app/) is my portfolio where you can find my work, a litle bit of myself and my contact details so... we can finally talk.

-Design and developed by **Barbara Sagredo Cárcamo** :gem:
+Designed and developed by **Barbara Sagredo Cárcamo** :gem:

 ---